-How Carbon Monoxide Poisons Pets
+How Carbon Monoxide Poisons Pets and People

 Treatment for Carbon Monoxide Poisoning